siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 d(U,V)=uv+vu.
 $$

-When the descriptor is being emphasized, the same joined value can be written:
+When the descriptor is being emphasized, the same sum can be written:

 $$
 U\,d\,V=uu+uv+vu+vv.